Where to Donate Halloween Candy in Orlando and Creative Ideas

 Mental Health Association of Central Florida (MHACF) is affiliated with the national Mental Health America network though, since 1946, this privately-run nonprofit has facilitated initiatives geared to meet the specific needs of our local community with education, advocacy and outreach.
 It serves well over 10,000 people annually through various programs and support groups.

-Earlier this fall, MHACF expanded its adolescent and family services to advance a children’s initiative.
+Last fall, MHACF expanded its adolescent and family services to advance a children’s initiative.
 And with your help, these young clients can be treated to goodies.
 To coordinate candy delivery, contact Stacy Perin, Director of Adolescent and Family Services, at (407) 836-2535.

 New Hope For Kids